jakebball/Rello/README.md

 # Settings

 This first tab is the settings tab where you configure your API Key, Token and Board Id.
+To get your API Key and Token visit this link https://trello.com/app-key and follow the directions.
+After that you need to input your BoardID which is the numbers and letters in the trello link after the /b/.
+Once you update the info simply save using the button and you are all set.